Healthcare Project Manager

 Georgetown University – School of Continuing Studies

-The master’s in project management at Georgetown University School of Continuing Studies gives students the tools to manage even the most complex projects.
+Georgetown University School of Continuing Studies’ master’s in project management gives students the tools to manage even the most complex projects.
 Courses cover all stages of project management, from planning to execution and completion.
 Students gain hands-on experience by reviewing case studies and have the opportunity to network with top professionals in the field.

-This program offers both full-time and part-time options, so students can complete their studies quickly or work at a slower pace while still employed or raising a family.
-One unique aspect of this program is that it covers both agile and traditional project management methods, giving students a breadth of experience with different techniques.
+This program offers full-time and part-time options, so students can complete their studies quickly or work slower while still employed or raising a family.
+One unique aspect of this program is that it covers agile and traditional project management methods, giving students a breadth of experience with different techniques.

 • Location: Washington, DC